nklamann/sql-seal-demo-vault/Dashboards/To Sort Dashboard.md

+> [!NOTE] Description
-This dashboard shows notes that you have "TODO".
+> This dashboard shows notes that you have "TODO".
 These can be notes that have TODO in their name or have todo tag assigned to them.
+> It shows how you can filter your notes by name or a tag.

 ```sqlseal